Benefit from the water- and grease-repelling properties of nano coating

 Examples of applications: Self cleaning glass for skyscraper windows, nano coating for glass, medical instrument, solar panels and greenhouses.

 What it is: This nano coating is based on titanium dioxide and it is suitable especially for smooth surfaces.
 Titanium dioxide makes the coating self cleaning because it breaks down organic bonds in the presence of UV light.
 It is also highly wettable, which means water is attracted to the surface and washes the unbonded contaminants away.
-This is the process behind self clean glass coatings, Australia has a number of projects which utilise this technology including Martin Place skyscrapers in Sydney CBD.
-The coating is also extremely hygienic, and hydrophillic coatings are used to lubricate medical devices.
+This is the process behind self cleaning glass.
+Australia has a number of projects which utilise this technology including Martin Place skyscrapers in Sydney CBD.
+The coating is also extremely hygienic, and hydrophilic coatings are used to lubricate medical devices.